After a deadly sectarian flare-up, Lebanon is on edge.

 After hours of gunfire gripped central Beirut, resurrecting the ghosts of the civil war, Lebanon prepared to bury the victims of its bloodiest sectarian rioting in years.

-Following a rally by Shiite demonstrators demanding the dismissal of the judge investigating last year’s fatal Beirut port blast, violence erupted, killing seven people and injuring dozens more.
+Following a gathering by Shiite demonstrators demanding the expulsion of the judge probing last year’s fatal Beirut port blast, violence erupted Thursday, killing seven people and injuring hundreds more.

-The Shiite movements Amal and Hezbollah, which organized the protest in front of the Justice Palace, accused the Christian Lebanese Forces (LF) of orchestrating the pandemonium by firing sniper fire at the protesters.
+The Shiite movements Amal and Hezbollah, which organized the protest in front of the Justice Palace, accused the Christian Lebanese Forces (LF) of fomenting the unrest by firing sniper fire at the protestors.

 The front page of the Hezbollah-affiliated Al-Akhbar newspaper featured a portrait of LF commander Samir Geagea dressed in Adolf Hitler’s uniform and sporting a toothbrush moustache, with the title “No question.”